TheRaytracers/freecad-povray-render/doc/LightProperties.md

   ![Comparison between different fading powers](img/LightFadingPower.png)
   **Tip**: A good starting point for fading power is 2.

+**Tip**: You can adjust the size of the light icon in the scene in the settings.

 ## Point Light

 The point light has no additional properties (except the placement).